tatianathevisionary/poster-analysis/README.md

 ## Usage

-1. Place your poster images in the `input/` directory
+1. Place your images in the `input/` directory
 2. Run the analysis script:
 ```bash
 python inference_ram.py